uschpc/USC-BackendAI-Testing-Docs/Software-modules.md

 ### Finding software

-When you log in, there is no modules loaded by default.
-You can load usc module first and then you can enter the `module list` command to view them:
+When you log in to a terminal, there is no modules loaded by default.
+In order to use the module system, you need to first run some setup script.
+Then, you can load usc module and you can enter the `module list` command to view them:

 ```
 work@main1[hYkzzAej-session]:~$ source /apps/lmod/set-lmod.sh